canonical/spark-client-snap/docs/how-to/python_api.md

 kube_interface = KubeInterface(defaults.kube_config)
 ```

-Notat that if you want to override some of these settings,
+Note that if you want to override some of these settings,
 you can extend the `Default` class accordingly.

 Alternatively you can also use auto-inference using the `kubectl` command via